ChenChengKuan/awesome-text-generation/README.md

 ## VAE based
    * A Hybrid Convolutional Variational Autoencoder for Text Generation
    * Toward Controlled Generation of Text
+   * Improved Variational Autoencoders for Text Modeling using Dilated Convolutions

 ## GAN based
+   *  GANS for Sequences of Discrete Elements with the Gumbel-softmax Distribution
+   *  BOUNDARY-SEEKING GENERATIVE ADVERSARIAL NETWORKS
    *  Adversarial Feature Matching for Text Generation
+   *  Improved Training of Wasserstein GANs

 ## Tool
    *  Texar: A Modularized, Versatile, and Extensible Toolbox